nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-3d.md

 However this addon depends on external software - Docker - for conversion and rendering.
 See the page&nbsp;[Installing and Setting Up Related Software]({{page page='installing-and-setting-up-related-software'}}).

+### Docker usage

+Nuxeo 3D addon requires Docker to perform content conversion and rendering.
+Using Docker makes the installation process simpler, freeing from installing and configuring specific versions of several third party software.
+It relies on two Docker images that are available on [Nuxeo's Docker Hub account](https://hub.docker.com/u/nuxeo/):

+* [Blender image](https://hub.docker.com/r/nuxeo/blender/) - This image installs the correct version of Blender with the needed plug-ins on it.
+[Blender](https://www.blender.org/) is a free and open source 3D content suite.
+In this addon, it is used to convert several 3D formats to a Collada - has a intermediate format - to be later processed.
+It is also used to render canonical views that can be defined.
+These renderings are generated with [Cycles Render Engine](https://www.blender.org/manual/render/cycles/).
+It allows for a ray-tracing rendering which produces high quality results.
+In order to convert Blender materials to Cycles materials, a plug-in is activated and setup.
+3D content support is, therefore, limited to Blender support which is best-in-class on open source landscape.

+* [Collada2glTF](https://hub.docker.com/r/nuxeo/collada2gltf/) - This image installs v1.0-draft2 of [Collada2glTF](https://github.com/KhronosGroup/COLLADA2GLTF/wiki).
+Collada2glTF is the official converter from Collada format to glTF - transmission format - developed by the Khronos Group to allow a broad adoption of glTF 3D format.
+It converts from the intermediate format to the final transmission format made available with level of detail on the content's view.

+To install Docker, please refer to [Get Docker](https://www.docker.com/products/overview) on Docker's official site.
+To check if Docker is properly installed, run `docker -v` anywhere on the command line console.
+As result, Docker version and build information should be shown.

 After the Nuxeo 3D addon is&nbsp;installed, the new 3D document type is available.

 ![]({{file name='Screen Shot 2016-10-07 at 16.17.44.png'}} ?w=600)